“Fight to Save the Things That Matter”

 More Detail:

-However, as she learns to love the camp, her joy is cut short when the kids discover a disturbing secret that threatens the camp’s very existence.
-Charlie Brown and his friends, however, are not willing to go down without a fight, but even their best may not be enough to save this special place.
+However, as Sally learns to love the camp, her joy’s cut short when the children discover a disturbing secret that threatens the camp’s very existence.
+Charlie Brown and his friends, aren’t willing to go down without a fight, but even their best may not be enough to save this special place.

-After packing up their things, Charlie Brown and Sally hop on the bus and join their friends on the way to camp.
-Once they arrive, Charlie Brown notices there are fewer people at camp than usual.
+A SUMMER MUSICAL opens with Charlie Brown and Sally packing up their things for camp.
+They hop on the bus and join their friends.
+Once they arrive at the camp, however, Charlie Brown notices there are fewer people at camp than usual.
 Sally begins to share her discomfort with being someplace new and continues to face difficulties as she learns the way of camp life.
-Though she is willing to give it a try at first, she eventually gives up.
+Though she’s willing to give it a try at first, she eventually gives up.

-Some of the older campers, however, grow frustrated when standard parts of their camp experience are missing, such as a trail being closed that they always hike.
-When they complain to the camp director, they overhear that this will be the last summer the camp is open before it closes permanently, which causes panic among the kids and leaves them depressed.
+Some of the older campers, however, grow frustrated when standard parts of their camp experience are missing.
+For instance, a trail they always hiked has been closed.
+They visit the camp director to complain.
+However, they overhear that this will be the last summer the camp is open before it closes permanently.
+This news causes panic among the children and leaves them depressed.

-All the while, Snoopy has gone on a treasure hunt after finding a treasure map.
+Meanwhile, Snoopy has gone on a treasure hunt after finding a treasure map.
 With the help of Woodstock, he locates a treasure chest, which he brings back to the camp.
-When he opens it, however, to his disappointment, it is not full of gold; rather, it is full of keepsakes from the camp as a time capsule.
+When he opens it, however, to his disappointment, it’s not full of gold.
+Instead, it’s full of keepsakes from the camp, like a time capsule.
 One of the keepsakes is a photo from the early days of the camp, which shows a festival the campers used to run.